As a Growth-Driven Web Designer, my goal, as well as designing web pages that are user-friendly, is always to make a website perform at it’s best.

 #4.
 Leverage browser caching via .htaccess

-Unfortunately I wasn’t able to find a dedicated plugin out there to help me solve the browser caching issue.
+Unfortunately, I wasn’t able to find a reliable enough plugin out there to help solve the browser caching issue.

-I was able to apply the code provided in Thomas’s article to my .htaccess file and deal with most cacheable resources, but not all of them, regardless it helped to increase my score slightly, so thanks Thomas.
+Anyhow, I was able to apply the code provided in Thomas’s original article to my .htaccess file and deal with most cacheable resources, but not all of them entirely, regardless it helped to increase my score ever so slightly.

-OK before you jump up and down with joy thinking I’ve found a solution, I’ve not been able to completely resolve this issue.
+Before you jump up and down with joy in thinking I’ve found a solution for this, I’ve not been able to completely resolve this issue for my website.

-I’ve checked the forums over on WordPress.org and no one seems to know of a complete solution (Yet).
+I’ve checked various forums, including the one over on WordPress.org and no one seems to know of a complete solution there.

-There are some plugins available but upon testing a few of them, they ended up breaking my theme more than solving a problem, so be careful with any plugins you find.
+There are some plugins available but upon testing a few of them, they ended up breaking my test site more than solving a problem, so be careful with any plugins you find.

 Again this is a plug-and-play plugin, and you can turn on or off the plugin in specified posts or pages if you wish.

-I hope you’ve been able to pick one or two useful tips from this post to apply to your WordPress blog and improve your Google PageSpeed Insights score.
+I hope you’ve been able to pick one or two useful tips from this post to apply to your WordPress website or blog and improve your Google PageSpeed Insights score.